 BYOD Security Policies: Balancing Flexibility and Protection

-Over 30% of Irish businesses now embrace Bring Your Own Device (BYOD) policies, allowing employees to use personal devices for work [6].
-While this offers undeniable benefits in flexibility and employee satisfaction, it also introduces significant cybersecurity risks for Irish SMEs.
+Over 30% of Irish businesses now embrace Bring Your Own Device (BYOD) policies, allowing employees to use personal devices for work.
+For Donegal and Sligo SMEs, the agility of BYOD is appealing, but this flexibility introduces significant cybersecurity risks.
 A robust BYOD security policy is essential for safeguarding sensitive business data and ensuring compliance in an interconnected world.

 The Dual Edge of BYOD: Benefits and Risks for Irish SMEs